polairelabs/PenguinShip/README.md

 This project uses Continuous Deployment (CD) with GitHub Actions.
 Certain environment variables and secrets are required for the deployment pipeline to function correctly.

+### Deployed Stack

+The Continuous Deployment (CD) pipeline uses `docker-compose` to deploy the application stack.
+The stack consists of the following services:

+- **PostgreSQL Database**: A PostgreSQL database is used as the primary data store for the application.
+- **API**: The API is a containerized application that serves as the backend for the project.

 ### CD Pipeline Workflow

 The CD pipeline performs the following steps: